 - Pay attention to shares.
 The posts that people are talking about and sharing are worth complementing with similar content.

 - Peek at your competitors.
 Are they covering topics you haven’t?
-Make a list of new topics to tackle in 2016.
+Make a list of new topics to tackle this year.

 March: Polish Your Content Calendar